In this post, we look at four of the best-known software options that we think every business should have on their shortlist.

 It is all very well having your information stored in a shiny new system, but how good are they at accessing the information you need?
 In other words, how good is the quality of the reporting aspects?

 QuickBooks, we feel has a bit of a problem.
 It has a superb dashboard that is fully customisable and has excellent methods of tracking unlimited departments and projects, but some of its reports can let it down (and in common with the desktop version) the export feature does not always work very well.

 Xero has the ability (like QuickBooks) to have customised report templates and the company has developed a new reporting dashboard.
 The system does have the basics like cash flow, P&L and Balance sheet but the standard built-in reports are not as extensive as Sage and QuickBooks and the limited analysis codes make it less useful.

 FreeAgent has an excellent front end dashboard, which for most users, will prove adequate for their needs.
 It does not have the depth of reporting or the massive amount of customisation options of Quickbooks, but it gets by.

 Sage has an exceptional array of complex accounting features, but its reporting could do with some improvement.
 The system does include standardised reports and you can customise them using the report designer, but the user interface is clunky and has a fair old learning curve.

 As you can see it is difficult to select a clear winner here.

 One of the best aspects of a SaaS system should be connectivity with other services.

+Sage feels like it lives in a different age, and there has been widespread criticism of the company for many years.
 Its connectivity offering is pretty limited and whilst it will integrate with other Sage products like Sage Pay and Payroll, if you are looking to get this seamlessly patched into your CRM system then you may be disappointed.